 What your learner needs to already know to be ready for this site:

-- Know most of their letter sounds. (see below for video practice)
+- Know most of their letter sounds.
+(If not go to Letter Sounds page)

-- Can identify and separate the first sound in words and are beginning to identify the last and middle sound in words with 2 or 3 sounds.
+- Can identify the first, last and middle sounds in words with 2 or 3 sounds.

 - The first sound in “bat” is /b/